ghibilines/annmodel11/README.md

 -model11.cpp  a proof of concept example model creation, training and correction

--model112.cpp implements new functions from model11.h
+-model1121.cpp implements functions from model11.h

 -model11.h    contains the struct for node, contains functions for connecting nodes and setting and correcting internal weights